 I see this product in a lot of recipes these days.
 It’s a deactivated form of yeast, and it is used because it has a cheesy, nutty flavor.
-Often recipes for casein-free cheese sauce are cashew-based and have nutritional yeast as part of the recipe.
+Often recipes for casein-free dairy alternatives are cashew-based and have nutritional yeast as part of the recipe.

 Oh, and Nutritional Yeast is Extremely Nutritional!

 Unfortunately, our son has a slight reaction to cashews.
 The reaction is very subtle and results in tingling in the back of his throat.
 To be honest, I thought it was in his head when he first mentioned it to me.
 But I finally looked it up and discovered that the “tingling in back of the throat” is a real phenomenon and is a sign of a slight allergy to certain foods.
 Thus, no cashew-based cheese sauce for us.

 However, if you are interested in trying cashew-based casein-free diet dairy alternatives,” Bob’s Red Mill sells nutritional yeast online.
 The product has the “cheese” sauce recipe on the back.
 Plus, you can actually see the recipe without buying the yeast.